mattiaseyram/personal-site/content/home.md

         title: Full-Stack Engineering Intern
         subtitle: Vlocity
       - body: >-
-          -Developed and tested a POS application in CloudCraze/Salesforce for a global food and beverage client, provided data management and transformation support, and advised on the client site
+          * Developed and tested a POS application in CloudCraze/Salesforce for a global food and beverage client, provided data management and transformation support, and advised on the client site

           -Designed and developed Lightning Components, integrated Thomson